 Rail transit has long had a presence in American cities.
 The first commuter trains served the suburbs of Boston in 1838.
 The first successful electric streetcar opened in Montgomery, Alabama, in 1886.
-Chicago opened the first electric-powered elevated train in 1895, while New York opened the first electric heavy-rail subway line in 1904.1 Electric-powered commuter trains date to 1906.
+Chicago opened the first electric elevated train in 1895, while New York opened the first electric heavy-rail subway line in 1904.
+Electric-powered commuter trains date to 1906.

-During the mid-20th century, private transit companies served the vast majority of American cities.
-These companies operated profitable, if declining, businesses in the face of increasing auto ownership.
-A big handicap was that transit companies were considered public utilities and were highly regulated, having to seek government permission for every route change, fare increase, or other service change.
-For private transit firms, buses were becoming a less expensive, more flexible, and safer transit mode than streetcars or other types of rail transit.
+Through the mid-20th century, private transit companies served the vast majority of American cities.
+After World War II, these companies operated profitable, if declining, businesses in the face of rising automobile ownership.
+A handicap was that transit companies were considered public utilities and highly regulated.
+They had to seek government permission for route changes, fare increases, and other service changes.
+By 1950, buses were recognized as a less expensive, more flexible, and safer transit mode than streetcars or most other types of rail transit.

 Today, city governments that are frustrated with automobiles and congestion are turning to the 19th century technology of rail transit for relief.
-But pumping subsidies into rail transit is based on a nostalgic view of the past and is not economically sound.
-It also won't solve America's congestion woes.
+But pumping subsidies into rail transit is based on a nostalgic view of the past, and it is not economically or environmentally sound.
+It will not solve America's congestion woes.

-The Department of Transportation's Federal Transit Administration has an annual budget of more than $10 billion, nearly all of which is spent on subsidies to state and local governments.2 In addition, the economic stimulus bill of 2009 added a further $8 billion in subsidies over a period of years.3 Through these subsidies and related regulations, federal policymakers play a major role in shaping urban transportation choices.
+The Department of Transportation's Federal Transit Administration (FTA) has an annual budget of $12 billion, most which is spent on subsidies to state and local governments.1 Through these subsidies and related regulations, federal policymakers play a major role in shaping urban transportation choices.

-Transit funding is costly to taxpayers, and it is not a proper function of the federal government.
-It encourages state and local governments to pursue high-cost and less-efficient transportation solutions — in particular, rail transit.
+Transit funding is not a proper function of the federal government, and it distorts state and local decisionmaking.
+Federal funding encourages state and local governments to pursue high-cost and less-efficient transportation solutions — in particular, rail transit.
 Outside of a few hyper-dense cities in the world, rail transit is a luxury for the few paid for by everyone.
-Commuter trains and subways may be necessary to keep Manhattan going, but that doesn't mean that everyone else in the nation should subsidize them.
+Commuter trains and subways may be necessary to keep Manhattan moving, but that does not mean that the rest of the nation should subsidize them.
 Outside of New York City, rail transit makes little economic sense.

-The federal government should end its transit subsidies, and American cities should focus on more economically sound and consumer-driven approaches to easing congestion.
-Policymakers at all levels should work to revive private transit options for cities, and they should allow consumers to pursue their transportation choices in a neutral and competitive market environment.
+The federal government should end its transit subsidies, and American cities should focus on finding economically sound and consumer-driven approaches to easing congestion.
+Policymakers at all levels should work to revive private transit options for cities, and they should allow consumers to make transportation choices in a neutral and competitive market environment.

 History of Urban Transit